 Whether you are actually doing the tasting or just opening a bottle, follow these 3 tasting steps to become familiar with the typical tasting profiles of Sauvignon Blanc.
 You can even have some of the cheese pairing suggestions on hand to see how they work together.

-TASTING PROFILE: Pale straw with hints of green.
+TASTING PROFILE: Pale lemon with hints of green.

 Let’s see how aromatic this wine is.
 Hold your glass at your chest and see if you can catch any scent.
 Then move it to your chin and try to smell.
 Then really put your nose in the glass and take a big sniff.
 What scents do you catch?
 Swirl the wine and then sniff again.
 What scents do you catch now?

 TASTING PROFILE: This is an aromatic grape that you should be able to smell at your chest or chin.
-Scents include tropical fruit, citrus, herbs.
+Scents include Herbaceous notes, floral aromas, green fruits, stone fruits, tropical fruits.

 Take a taste and swirl it in your mouth.
 What flavors do you taste?
 After you swallow, how long does the flavor linger and how would you describe those flavors?